Paul Sorvino: Career

 In Hey Arnold!: The Movie, Sorvino voiced the main antagonist, Mr. Scheck, the CEO of Future Tech Industries, who wants to convert Arnold's neighborhood into a huge shopping mall.
 From 2000 to 2002, Sorvino had a lead role as Frank DeLucca in the television drama That's Life.
 He also starred in the comedy Still Standing as Al Miller, father to Bill (Mark Addy).
 Sorvino filmed The Trouble with Cali in the Scranton/Wilkes-Barre area of Pennsylvania.
-He directed and starred in the film, and his daughter Mira also acted in a lead role in the film.
+He directed and starred in the film, and his daughter Mira also played a lead role.

 Sorvino played GeneCo founder Rotti Largo in the 2008 musical film Repo!
 The Genetic Opera.
 Working with Repo! director Darren Lynn Bousman again, Sorvino played God in The Devil's Carnival, a short film screened on tour beginning in April 2012.

 Sorvino's final motion picture The Ride was released posthumously in 2022.
 Sorvino appeared alongside Dean Cain, D.B.
-Sweeney, and his wife Dee Dee in his final performance.
+Sweeney, and his wife Dee Dee, in his final performance.
 Sorvino's scenes were filmed in Jacksonville, Florida.

 Personal life

 Sorvino lived in Los Angeles and Madison, Indiana.
-He had three children: Mira, Michael, and Amanda from his first marriage with Lorraine Davis.
-Mira and Michael are actors.
+He has three children: Mira, Michael, and Amanda from his first marriage with Lorraine Davis.

 On January 17, 2007, news reports detailed that he pulled a gun in front of Daniel Snee, an ex-boyfriend of his daughter Amanda, after the man pounded on her hotel room door and made threats.
 Amanda testified that Snee threatened to kill her at a hotel on January 3 in Stowe, Vermont.
 She said she locked herself in the bathroom and called both the police and her father.
-Her 67-year-old father showed up before police, she testified.
+Her 67-year-old father showed up before the police, she testified.
 When police arrived, the young man was arrested and charged with disorderly conduct, she said.
 As a deputy sheriff in Pennsylvania, Sorvino was legally authorized to carry a gun in different states.
 He did not point the gun at Snee or threaten him.

-In March 2008, Sorvino and his daughter Amanda lobbied with the Americans Against Horse Slaughter in Washington D.C., for U.S. Congress to pass the American Horse Slaughter Prevention Act (S311/HR503).
+In March 2008, Sorvino and his daughter, Amanda, lobbied with Americans Against Horse Slaughter in Washington, D.C., for the U.S. Congress to pass the American Horse Slaughter Prevention Act (S311/HR503).
 The Sorvinos run a private horse rescue operation in Gilbert, Pennsylvania.

 Sorvino was also an accomplished sculptor, specializing in cast bronze.
-In December 2008 his sculpture of the late playwright Jason Miller was unveiled in Scranton, Pennsylvania.
+In December 2008, his sculpture of the late playwright Jason Miller was unveiled in Scranton, Pennsylvania.
 In addition, he guest-starred on the 2008 album of Neapolitan singer Eddy Napoli, Napulitanata, performing a duet of the song "Luna Rossa".

 In 2007, Sorvino launched Paul Sorvino Foods to market a range of pasta sauces.
 Based on his mother's recipe, the product appeared in supermarkets in the northeastern United States in late 2009.
 Three years later, Sorvino became part owner in Janson-Beckett Cosmeceuticals.